tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Does the concept of grouping to aggregate data make sense?

     **Sample Answer:** Yes.
-When aggregating data without groups, all of the data is aggregated, grouping and then aggregating allows calculations to be executed against groups (e.g., January's stock data would be grouped and computed separately from February's).
+When aggregating data without groups, all of the data is aggregated.
+Grouping and then aggregating allows calculations to be executed against groups (e.g., January's stock data would be grouped and computed separate from February's).

 * How did working with more than one ticker help you in this activity?